 For information about how to set up Concourse to generate custom component metrics, see Metrics in the Concourse documentation.

 To properly configure your monitoring dashboard and alerts, you must establish what thresholds should drive alerting and red/yellow/green dashboard behavior.

 Some key metrics have more fixed thresholds, with similar threshold numbers numbers recommended across different foundations and use cases.
 These metrics tend to revolve around the health and performance of key components that can impact the performance of the entire system.

 Other metrics of operational value are more dynamic in nature.
 This means that you must establish a baseline and yellow/red thresholds suitable for your system and its use cases.
 You can establish initial baselines by watching values of key metrics over time and noting what seems to be a good starting threshold level that divides acceptable and unacceptable system performance and health.

 Effective platform monitoring requires continuous evolution.

 After you establish initial baselines, Pivotal recommends that you continue to refine your metrics and tests to maintain the appropriate balance between early detection and reducing unnecessary alert fatigue.
-The dynamic measures recommended in Key Performance Indicators and Key Capacity Scaling Indicators should be revisited on occasion to ensure they are still appropriate to the current system configuration and its usage patterns.
+You should occasionally revisit the dynamic measures recommended in Key Performance Indicators and Key Capacity Scaling Indicators to ensure they are still appropriate to the current system configuration and its usage patterns.